Mollyannshine/Startup-example/README.md

 Login: Users cannot comment or post unless logged in.
 Register and login users.
 Credentials stores in database.

-WebSocket: As each user comments, their comments are shared with other users
+WebSocket: As each user, comments uploads a new post, or creates a new dog object, their changes are shared with other users

 React: Application ported to use the React web framework